Change baker options#

 Note

-When you stop baking, there is a longer cool-down period before the transaction takes effect.
+When you stop as a validator, there is a longer cool-down period before the transaction takes effect.
 During the cool-down period, your stake continues to earn rewards.

 Note

-If you stop baking, remember that this does not shut down your node.
+If you stop as a validator, remember that this does not shut down your node.
 You need to shut down the node in a separate action if you no longer wish to run a node on the Concordium blockchain.